Don't Stop Movin' (S Club 7 song): Cover versions

 On Ant & Dec's Saturday Night Takeaway, as part of Ant vs. Dec: The Teams, their challenge was to record a charity single.
 Ant's team sang this song as their single.
 They lost the challenge, however they still managed to chart at number 79 on the UK Singles Chart.

 Starsailor covered this song on Radio 1's Live Lounge.

 The song was also recorded by The Beautiful South for their cover album Golddiggas, Headnodders and Pholk Songs at a slower tempo in contrast to the original.

 Boy band 911 sang the song on the ITV television programme Hit Me, Baby, One More Time.

 Jo O'Meara recorded an "unplugged" acoustic version of the song in 2021 to mark 20 years since its original release.
+The song was featured in her second solo album With Love.

+In 2022, popular British DJs Jax Jones and ACT ON sampled and remixed the song.